 Old fuel usually plays a part in the carburetor no longer working.
-You may be able to clean or rebuild the carburetor to getting it working again.
+You may be able to clean or rebuild the carburetor to get it working again.
 You will have to replace the carburetor if this doesn’t work.

 Plugged Cooling System Causes a Leaf Blower to Start Then Die

-To do this, first remove the spark plug and wait for the engine to cool.
+To do this, first, remove the spark plug and wait for the engine to cool.
 Remove the engine cover and remove debris from the cover and around the outside of the cylinder.

 Clean the cylinder fins and reinstall the engine cover.
 Continue cleaning the blower to make sure cool air can circulate around the engine.

 On a backpack leaf blower, remove any debris from the grill between the backpack and blower housing.
 On a handheld blower, remove the debris from the intake and discharge grill.